nishlumi/microstudio-library-gameui/reference.md

 **Note**:
 * For the standard font, the `name` can be left blank.
-* For non-standard fonts, please load them in Assets as needed.
+* For non-standard fonts, please load them as needed in Assets.

 ---